-Figure 2.8: When idle one can see the line is held high, this is seen before data is sent and after [8].
+Figure 2.8: When idle one can see the line is held high, this is seen before data is sent and after.[8]

 Although with CTS and RTS pins one could use the UART in RS-232 mode.
 This requires two extra pins to run on your bus.
-Using the RS-485 standard would alleviate this problem as it is designed to work on 2 lines with differential signals, when using it in a half duplex configuration.
+Using the RS-485 standard would alleviate this problem as it is designed to work on 2 lines with differential signals, when using it in a half-duplex configuration.
 This gives RS-485 the great advantage of noise immunity, as it is not susceptible to all kinds of noise.

 Noise in a system can be split into common-mode and single-ended noise.
 RS-485 is immune to common-mode noise, unlike standard UART or I2C.
 This generates single-ended noise, which is a result of improper transmission line termination from mismatched resistance on the output, transmission line and input.
 This can be solved by using a terminating resistor on each node of the bus, which matches the resistance of the line impedance.
-In addition to proper termination, twisted shielded pairs are recommended to make the bus less susceptible to interference [9]
+In addition to proper termination, twisted shielded pairs are recommended to make the bus less susceptible to interference.
+[9]

-.

 2.3 RFID READER